 Ingredients

-- 1 cup Butter room temperature
+• 1 cup butter, room temperature

 Orange Creamsicle Buttercream

-- ½ cup Butter room temperature
+• 1/2 cup butter, room temperature

 Instructions

-How to Make Sugar Cookie Bars
+Sugar Cookie Bars

-- Preheat oven to 325 degrees.
+• Preheat oven to 325 degrees F.

-- In the bowl of a stand mixer, add the room temperature butter, sugar, and vanilla extract.
-Beat using the paddle attachment until light and fluffy - about 3 minutes.
+• In a large bowl, combine the flour, baking soda, and salt and set aside.
+In the bowl of a stand mixer, add the room temperature butter, sugar, and vanilla extract.
+Beat using the paddle attachment until light and fluffy—about 3 minutes.
 Slowly add the eggs, then beat on low until well combined, scraping down the sides as needed.

-- Lightly spray a 12" x 17" baking sheet with nonstick spray (or line with parchment paper).
+• Lightly spray a 12" x 17" baking sheet with nonstick spray (or line with parchment paper).
 Press the cookie dough into the bottom of the pan as evenly as possible.

-- Bake in a preheated oven for 20-25 minutes ,or until just barely golden brown on the edges.
+• Bake in a preheated oven for 20-25 minutes, or until just barely golden brown on the edges.
 Remove from the oven and allow to cool.

-- In the bowl of a stand mixer, add the butter and beat using the paddle attachment until light and fluffy.
+• In the bowl of a stand mixer, add the butter and beat using the paddle attachment until light and fluffy.
 Add in the powdered sugar and mix on low speed at first, then increase to medium until well combined.

-- Turn the mixer off and add the orange juice, orange zest, orange extract, and vanilla extract.
+• Turn the mixer off and add the orange juice, orange zest, orange extract, and vanilla extract.
 Mix for another minute or so until light and fluffy again.
-Note: If your frosting is a little too dense, add a teaspoon of orange juice.
+If your frosting is a little too dense, add a teaspoon of orange juice.
 If your frosting is too runny, add another half cup of powdered sugar.

 Notes